5 Best VPNs You’ve Never Heard Of for 2023 (Hidden Gems!)

 When you subscribe, you get private tunnels in a number of countries.
 They have 128-bit AES GCM encryption and allow unlimited server switching.
 They also offer unlimited speed and a zero-logging policy.

 It offers apps for several major platforms.
 While there is no app for Linux, it can be setup manually.
 Also, you can try it for free for 7 days.
+Or, check out what their customers have to say about Private Tunnel.

 Free: No, but there’s a 7-day trial offer

 Lantern is a free service with limited speed.
 Its aim is to allow you to access blocked content.
 Lantern becomes active only when it sees a blocked website.
 It does not hide your IP for regular websites.
-If your IP has blocked certain websites, Lantern will let you visit them without any censorship.
+If your ISP has blocked certain websites, Lantern will let you visit them without any censorship.
 It acts as a proxy server and routes your connection through a different server.
 Proxy connections are secured with HTTPS (TLS).
 If you want to be anonymous while browsing the internet, you should consider using Tor.

 The Lantern tool is extremely lightweight and can be downloaded quickly even on slow connections.
 With a free account, you get 500MB of free monthly data usage.
 You need to get a Pro account to get fast speed and unlimited data.

 The Pro connection will also get you encrypted HTTPS connections when opening a proxy site.
 Apart from that, Pro will block all ads, offer unlimited data usage, and let you connect to three devices simultaneously.
 It lets you visit the open internet and bypasses firewalls and censorship.
+Find out more about what users think of Lantern here.

 Speed: Good (limited for the free version)